Banner Health

 INSTALL

-Blood disorders and diseases affect the blood's ability to function normally.
-These disorders may affect the red blood cells, white blood cells, platelets, lymph nodes, blood vessels and bone marrow.
-The team at Banner Children’s has the experience and expertise to diagnose and treat a wide range of pediatric blood diseases and disorders.
+Blood disorders affect how the blood works in the body.
+These conditions may involve red blood cells, white blood cells, platelets, blood vessels, the lymphatic system or bone marrow.
+At Banner Children’s, our pediatric hematology team has the experience and compassion to diagnose and treat a wide range of blood disorders in kids of all ages.

 • Anemias